 Validation Rules

-must be unique within the policy’s Trackers arraytype
+name must be unique within the policy’s Trackers array

 Supported Tracker Types